 It’s the story of Rainbow, who is 13 at the beginning and 18 at the end.
 Rainbow discovers she has a unique gift for communicating with trees, which causes her all sorts of problems.She has a spiritual, hippie mother and a scientific stepfather, who are both too busy making music or arguing to spend time with her – until she causes a fatal accident.
 That’s when she has to decide what to do about her gift.

 In my playground you can find news about my short stories in the ‘Other News‘ part of my blog and stuff about Tree Magic in the ‘Tree Magic News‘ tab.
+My 2017 writing residency in the Pyrenees proved such a popular feature of my blog, that I’ve given it a separate menu here.
 You can also read some of my short stories by hovering over ‘My Fiction‘.
 If you’d like to know more about my background, read ‘What If‘; or give me a shout on my ‘Contact Me‘ page.

 Now, back to the playground.
 Writing can be a lonely business.
 A playground is a good place to make friends and have some fun.
 If you’d like to play too, then come along and join me.